English meaning of the festival

 How the date is decided annually

-Holika Dahan is celebrated on the full moon (Purnima) day in the month of Phalguna (the last month in the Hindu calendar).
-Holi (the playing of colours) is observed a day after Holika Dahan.
+Holika Dahan is celebrated on the full moon (Purnima) day in Phalguna (the last month in the Hindu calendar).
+Holi (playing colours) is observed a day after Holika Dahan.

 Significance of the festival to Hinduism

 Holi is a celebration in which discrimination of any sort is not permitted to mar the sanctity of the occasion.
 Holi is an occasion where all participate and celebrate together, irrespective of caste or class.
 Indeed, this should be the situation for any Hindu festival.
 This is a day of union, when people unite, the rich and the poor, big and small, all embrace and celebrate as equals.